Do you feel like everything in your life is chaotic and spiraling out of your control?

 You are defeated.

-We all go through chaos at some point in our lives to some degree — whether it is death of a family member or heartbreak or career set-backs that are the cause.
-It doesn’t matter.
-Pain and suffering isn’t more or less based on the person or circumstance, we all feel it.
+We all go through chaos at some point in our lives to some degree — whether it is the death of a family member or heartbreak or career set-backs that are the cause.
+It doesn’t matter what, pain and suffering aren’t more or less based on the person or circumstance.
+We all feel pain at some point.
+We all suffer loss at some point.

-What can be measured is your effort to turn things around while suffering through this chaos.
+What can be measured is your effort to turn things around while suffering through this chaos and depression.

 So how the hell can you turn the worst period of your life into something that rises you up?